 What if your roommate tests positive?

 If your roommate tests positive and you do not have symptoms, you are not required to quarantine.
-Instead, we encourage you to get tested 3-5 days later, monitor for symptoms, and wear a facial covering around others.
-If you become symptomatic, you are required to isolate and get tested.
+Instead, we encourage you to monitor for symptoms and get tested if symptoms develop.
 For further information, see the "Exposures" tab above.

 If your roommate tests positive and you are at high risk of severe disease, you may request a temporary move to another location for the duration of the infectious period.
 The specifics of the alternative location will be determined by California Lutheran University Student Affairs staff and may be located off campus.
 "Medically high-risk" is determined by Health Services.
 Students at high risk of severe disease can contact email@example.com to confirm risk and initiate the process of moving to a different location for the duration of a roommate’s infectious period.

 - Individuals exposed to COVID-19 do not need quaratine and can continue normal activities on campus.